sheetrocks/srk/README.md

 git clone https://github.com/sheetrocks/srk.git
 ```

 ## 3. Generate an API key

-First, you'll need to log in and either create an API key or use an existing one (open SheetRocks, log in, create a workbook, hover on Profile, click API keys, and click Create API key).
+First, you'll need to log in and either create an API key or use an existing one.
+[Open SheetRocks](https://sheet.rocks/home) > log in > create a workbook > hover on Profile > click API keys > click Create API key.
 Copy the key to your clipboard.

 <img src="img/sheet.png" width=70% height=70%>

 <img src="img/apikey.png" width=50% height=50%>
+<br/><br/>

 ## 5. Set your API key